Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics

 \subsection{Single Ion Manipulation}

-In the presence of a light field, the total Hamiltonian of a single ion system can be written in terms of its internal-electronic part (Section \ref{sec_qubits}), its external-motional part (Section \ref{sec_Motion}), and its interaction with the laser light ($\hbar = 1$):
+In the presence of a light field, the total Hamiltonian of a single ion system can be written in terms of its internal-electronic part (Section~\ref{sec_qubits}), its external-motional part (Section~\ref{sec_Motion}), and its interaction with the laser light (in the following sections $\hbar = 1$):